sdemyanov/ConvNet/README.md

 - **memory** - determines the maximum number of megabytes of GPU memory allocated as a workspace for convolutional operations.
 Default is 512.

 - **gpu** - allows to specify the index of gpu device to work on.
 Default is 0.

+- **classcoefs** - allow to specify coefficients of class importance, for example if the dataset is unbalanced.
+Should be a vector of 1xN, where N is the number of classes.
+By default all coefficients are 1.
+Recommended class coefficients for an unbalanced dataset are $c_i = (\sum_i^N n_i / n_i)/N$.

 **COMPILATION**